aspirity-inc/easydev/documentation/src/content/docs/Components/modal.md

 title: Modal
 ---

 The Modal component provides a solid foundation for creating dialogs.
-Example:
 The Modal has the next props: children, closeBtn, open, onClose, portal, className, style.
 [See there](/?path=/docs/core-modal-basemodal--docs) to get more information.

 [No Portal Modal Window](/?path=/story/core-modal-modal--no-portal-modal-window)